RiQi Harawira

 WATCH a tribute to Dame Whina Cooper - MUSIC VIDEO - Here

-The Music video is a tribute to Dame Whina Cooper and her mission to raise awareness around Māori land rights.
+The music video is a tribute to Dame Whina Cooper and her mission to raise awareness around Māori land rights.
 She brought together a raft of kaupapa around racial equality, kaitiakitanga, the right to govern our land, the loss of mana, and many grievances.
-She put all her mauri/energy into a revolutionary Māori hikoi/march and galvanized it with the term ‘NOT 1 ACRE MORE’.
+She put all her mauri/energy into a revolutionary Māori hikoi/march and galvanized it with the term ‘NOT ONE ACRE MORE’.

 “In July of 2020, I rang my partner to tell her that Dame Whina Cooper had come to me in a dream.
 She said ‘Whakanui tēnei pūrakau’ (tell the story about the march to Parliament).
-Coincidentally my partner reported that she had just met a kuia that day in the hospital ward convalescing next to her sick mother.
+Coincidentally, my partner reported that she had just met a kuia that day in the hospital ward convalescing next to her sick mother.
 The kuia regaled her with the memory of being on the march with Dame Whina, and the experience of walking over the harbour bridge.
-At that moment we knew he tohupai (this is a good sign) to develop this waiata and music video”.
-Riqi Harawira
+At that moment, we knew it was a tohu pai (this is a good sign) to develop this waiata and music video.” - Riqi Harawira

 For more, haere ki - https://www.riqiharawira.com/ FB / Instagram